ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/testing-readme.txt

        ** NOTE: This is NOT QDL but functor scripting and is a critical regression test.

 * Put on test.
-  -- Command line client from ashigaru (test:command.line, id ends with 70530) -- Do surge test client: https://surge.ncsa.illinois.edu/cilogon-oa2-test/
+  -- Command line client from ashigaru (test:command.line0, id ends with 70530) -- Command line client from ashigaru (test:command.line) -- Command line client from ashigaru (test:command.line2) -- Do surge test client: https://surge.ncsa.illinois.edu/cilogon-oa2-test/
         Plain vanilla, no extra configuration.
   -- Do demo0 client: https://demo0.cilogon.org/cilogon2/ (id ends with demo0)